orterforth/orterforth/README.txt

  rf-target ( -- d )    Returns a base-36 representation of
                        the target system (e.g., one of:
                        CYGWIN.
 DARWIN.
 LINUX.
 SPECTR. etc).

+# Acknowledgements #

+orterforth builds upon the work of many, most obviously the Forth Interest Group and those involved in putting together the Installation Manual.
+Some other code has been adapted from works believed to be in the public domain.

+Dependencies (compilers, emulators, system ROMs, utilities) have their own licence terms of course.

+If any attribution has been missed I am happy to add it in here or in the appropriate place in the source code.